County Tyrone man remanded in custody following £100,000 drugs seizure at Dungannon

 and live on Freeview channel 276

-Damien Tierney, aged 39, from Sherrigrim Road, Stewartstown, is accused of possessing cocaine, and having the drug with intent to supply; possessing cannabis, and having the drug with intent to supply; possessing pregablin and zopiclone, and possessing a pistol in suspicious circumstances.
+Damien Tierney, aged 39, is accused of possessing cocaine, and having the drug with intent to supply; possessing cannabis, and having the drug with intent to supply; possessing pregablin and zopiclone, and possessing a pistol in suspicious circumstances.

 The court heard the charges arose out of an incident on the Coalisland Road, Dungannon, on Friday, December 15, when police stopped a car.